odoo/documentation/redirects/MANUAL.md

    it.
 2. Look for the block of redirect rules related to the one you want to add.
 For example, search for a block of redirect rules that start with `applications/sales/sales` if you are adding a redirect rule for a page in the Sales app.
 If the block does not exist yet, create it.
-Ideally, there should be one block per app or scope and redirect rules should be sorted alphabetically.
+There should be one block per app or scope and redirect rules must be sorted alphabetically.
-3. Add a new line for your redirect rule at the end of the block.
-The line should follow this
+3. Insert your redirect rule in the block.
+The line should follow this pattern:
-   pattern:

    `path/to/old/file.rst path/to/new/file.rst  # optional comment`